Website Accessibility Statement for ccn.ac.uk

 The content listed below is non-accessible for the following reasons:

 The chat widget is hard to access using the keyboard (WCAG 2.1.1) and has nested interactive controls controls (WCAG 4.1.2).
-This is a third-party widget and we are unable to improve these issues, so will look to move to a different provider by April 2024.
+This is a third-party widget and we are unable to improve these issues.
+We are researching and testing alternatives and will look to move to a different provider by September 2026.

 What we’re doing to improve accessibility